Share Something Personal - Encrypted!

 • Repeat the setup from the previous activity, Share Something Personal -Unencrypted.

-• Enter, save, and flash the radio_send_images_caesar transmitter script into the micro:bit you chose as the transmitter—the one sending the HAPPY/SAD/ANGRY images.
+• Enter, name, save, and flash the radio_send_images_caesar transmitter script into the micro:bit you chose as the transmitter—the one sending the HAPPY/SAD/ANGRY images.

 • The micro:bit you chose to be the sniffer should still be running the radio_receive_images receiver script from the previous activity.

-• Enter, save, and flash the radio_receive_images_caesar receiver script into the micro:bit you chose to be the intended receiver.
+• Enter, name, save, and flash the radio_receive_images_caesar receiver script into the micro:bit you chose to be the intended receiver.
 The receiver script is below the transmitter script.

 • Remember, if you only have two micro:bit modules, you can enter flash, save and test the intended receiver script after testing the sniffer.